-Wycliffe Hall is an evangelical theological college founded in 1877.
+Wycliffe Hall founded in 1977, is one of the colleges which makes up the University of Oxford.
 It is named after the theologian and scholar John Wycliffe.
 He was part of a group of people who translated the bible from latin to english in the fourteenth century.

 In 1555, Hugh Latimer, Nicholas Ridley and Thomas Cranmer were burnt at the stake on Broad Street for their beliefs.
 They are known as the 'Oxford Martyrs'.
 Like John Wycliffe they challenged the religious teachings of the day.